 Financial aid is NOT automatically renewed each year.
-Students must reapply each year to be considered for financial assistance.
+Students must reapply each year to determine eligibility.

 Tuition and Fees

 INSTRUCTIONAL, GENERAL, AND SURCHARGE FEES

 All instructional, general, and surcharge fees are based on the number of credit hours and the student's residency status.
 Before calculating your fees, students should check at www.egcc.edu for current rates.